hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Pods annotated with the `lnrs.io/loki-ignore: "true"` annotation wont have their logs aggregated in the cluster _Loki_, this is advised against as it reduces log visibility but can be used to gradually integrate cluster services with _Loki_.

 As well as custom _Fluentd_ configuration it is also possible to provide a custom _Fluentd_ image if you need additional capabilities as long as the image has the required default plugins.

+Loki support is currently experimental and can be enabled by setting the `experimental.loki` to `true`.
+This currently defaults to `true` while testing moves forward for operators opting into Loki.
+Loki will default to an enabled state in the future.

 ### Metrics